 31% of Canadians self-reported being physically inactive in leisure time, but in reality 48% of us are making a lasting impression in the couch.

 39% report eating less than the recommended 5 or more servings of fruit and veggies daily, but the survey says 54% of us are shunning the good stuff.

 18% of adults say they're obese, survey say's..
 24%.

-The number one reason why people don't make healthy choices?
+The number one reason why people claim for not making choices?
 No time.

-Of course that's pure denial, and we hate hearing that.
+Of course that's pure denial, and we hate hearing that we're in denial.

 But that's what denial is all about: avoiding the truth.